firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_pack_design.md

 - Xiaomi’s stock GX16-3 inlet is happiest around 3 A because the internal JST pigtail overheats; parallel pins on a GX16-4 for 6–8 A service or swap to XT30 leads with 16–18 AWG silicone wire to keep resistance and heat under control.[^17]
 - Inmotion LF8 rental packs expose B+/B− pads under silicone-potted BMS boards.
   - bypassers now solder straight to the nickel busbars but stress that unsupervised discharge or secondary-BMS deletes are a fire risk.[^18]
+- Treat punctured or weather-soaked cells as total losses: JPPL discovered three damaged P45B cans after soldering copper busbars on a rain-exposed scooter, and peers pushed for a full rebuild with fresh insulation and sealing before trusting 400 A packs outdoors.[^punctured_cells]
+- EU pack shops increasingly rely on peer networks to secure leaded solder when retailers run dry—PaoloWu’s spare spool kept GABE’s builds moving—so budget community trades or stockpile consumables ahead of deadlines.[^eu_solder]
 - Face de Pin Sucé’s 16 S 10 P P42A pack tolerated 47 A fast charging once paired with an external power stage and active cooling, setting a benchmark for pit-charge workflows on high-capacity builds.[^19]
 - Artem’s latest 14 S pack stacks dual 3 mm copper busbars, layered insulation, and remote BMS wiring that demands a 5 V pre-charge before plugging in the balance loom.
   - document that activation sequence before shipping SIM-enabled boards to customers.[^20]